Tom94/practical-path-guiding/README.md

 We tested our Mitsuba code on
 - Windows (Visual Studio 2013 Win64, custom dependencies via `git clone https://github.com/Tom94/mitsuba-dependencies-windows mitsuba/dependencies`)
+  - Note: It is possible to compile Mitsuba (v0.6.0) directly with Visual Studio 2017 (Win64) now, please refer to the [Mitsuba repository](https://github.com/mitsuba-renderer/mitsuba/blob/master/doc/compiling.tex).
+After a successful compilation of Mitsuba with VS2017, update the files that are changed by this project (as mentioned in "Modifications to Mitsuba", from `BlockedRenderProcess` to `MainWindow`) and rebuild Mitsuba will add `guided_path` integrator to Mitsuba.
 - macOS (High Sierra, custom dependencies via `git clone https://github.com/Tom94/mitsuba-dependencies-macOS mitsuba/dependencies`)
 - Linux (GCC 6.3.1)